 What is the difference between traditional static reports and business intelligence?
-In this blog, we will explore the differences so you can be better informed about what your business needs.
+Static reports are often about a set timeframe such as the last quarter of results, and you have to consider all the elements that you'll need when preparing them.
+In contrast, BI provides more flexibility.
+In this blog, we will explore how static reports compare to real-time business intelligence so you can be better informed about what your business needs.

 Going through the IT department vs. end-user access

 Traditionally, reports are generated from a data source such as an ERP system.
 This requires your staff to go through the IT department with a request for a report, which can take up to a week for IT to generate.
 If it's not a standard report, generated monthly or quarterly, a longer turnaround time can be expected.

 Business intelligence (BI) solutions like Phocas, however, offer end-user access, allowing managers without IT skills to quickly generate their own reports.
 Managers can also schedule the generation of reports at specific times, for instance every Monday morning.
 BI makes it easy for anyone to custom build a report with just a few clicks.
 Reports are easily shared with other team members; just choose your preferred delivery method.
 When you share a report within Phocas, the receiver only sees data relevant to them and their security settings.
 This time-saving feature eliminates the need to manually alter each report.

 A critical difference between traditional reporting and BI, is that BI offers detailed analysis.
 A traditional static report is good for a high-level summary that doesn’t require much detail.
 It may shed light on some key trends within the business.
 It is important to note, however, that you only receive what you know to look for.
 This may leave important trends undiscovered.